 In Florida, the types of Probate procedures are:

-1. Formal Administration: Required for estates involving more than $75,000.00.
-It is a court supervised proceeding where a will is admitted, a personal representative is appointed, Notice of Administration is sent to interested persons (survivingspouse, beneficiaries, etc.) and a Notice to Creditors is published to identify unknown creditors and sent to all known creditors.
-After the expiration of ninety days, creditors who fail to file a Statement of Claim loose their right to collect on the decedent’s debt.
+- Formal Administration: Required for estates involving more than $75,000.00.
+It is a court-supervised proceeding where a will is admitted, a personal representative is appointed, Notice of Administration is sent to interested persons (surviving spouse, beneficiaries, etc.) and a Notice to Creditors is published to identify unknown creditors and sent to all known creditors.
+After the expiration of ninety days, creditors who fail to file a Statement of Claim lose their right to collect on the decedent’s debt.
 Assets are collected, debts and taxes are paid and after the distribution of Estate assets is made the Estate is closed and the personal representative is relieved of all duties and liabilities to the Estate.

 All of a decedent’s assets together make up the decedent’s estate.
 For estate tax reporting purposes the IRS defines estate as the total collection of a decedent’s assets whether or not they pass through probate.
-After an estate’s assets have been valued, if the decedent’s gross estate exceeds the federal estate tax credit exemption amount, (for 2004-$1,500,000.00), then a Form 706 (Estate Tax Return) must be filed with the IRS and a copy forwarded to the Florida Department of Revenue.
+After an estate’s assets have been valued, if the decedent’s gross estate exceeds the federal estate tax credit exemption amount, (for 2018-$11.2 Million) or the surviving spouse elects “portability” of the decedent spouse’s remaining federal estate tax credit exemption amount, then a Form 706 (Estate Tax Return) must be filed with the IRS.

 Florida Estate Settlement

 Even if an estate does not require a probate administration, all estates must be settled.
 There are still documents to be filed, debts and taxes to be paid and assets to be distributed.
-Estate Administration is the process by which a decedent's total estate, which includes both probate and non-probate assets, is settled.
-Probate assets are properties that were owned by the decedent that were not owned "jointly" with survivorship rights by another.
-Non-probate assets are property held in a revocable trust, joint assets, life insurance policies, retirement accounts, annuities, homestead property, automobiles, boats, etc. Some assets do not go through probate but are considered part of the estate for federal estate tax purposes, therefore if an estate is taxable, a Form 706 must be filed.
+Estate Administration is the process by which a decedent’s total estate, which includes both probate and non-probate assets, is settled.
+Probate assets are properties that were owned by the decedent that were not owned “jointly” with survivorship rights by another.
+Non-probate assets are property held in a revocable trust, joint assets, life insurance policies, retirement accounts, annuities, homestead property, automobiles, boats, etc. Some assets do not go through probate but are considered part of the estate for federal estate tax purposes, therefore if an estate is taxable, or if the surviving spouse elects “portability” of the decedent spouse’s remaining federal estate tax credit exemption amount, a Form 706 must be filed.